 The Conway Emergency Management Department has a Facebook page — search for “Conway Emd” for news and information, especially during a real emergency.

-Emergency Management Team: Dave Chichester (Emergency Management Director); George Murphy (Assistant Emergency Management Director); Robert Baker (Fire Chief); Ken Ouimette (Police Chief); Ron Sweet (Highway Superintendent); Linda Baker (Scribe), Tom Pleasant (Logistics), Sue Bridge (Public Information Officer), Tom Hutcheson (Finance & Administration).
+Emergency Management Team: George Murphy (Emergency Management Director); Robert Baker (Fire Chief); Ken Ouimette (Police Chief); Ron Sweet (Highway Superintendent); Linda Baker (Scribe), Tom Pleasant (Logistics), Sue Bridge (Public Information Officer), Tom Hutcheson (Finance & Administration).

 Emergency Shelter Team: Mary McClintock (leader), Joan Haley (assistant leader), Jean Boyden, Howard Boyden, Meg Burch, Leslie Colucci, M.D., Jeanne Jouannet, Bruce Jouannet

 Volunteers: The Emergency Management Team is actively looking for more volunteers, especially someone interesting in becoming Assistant EMD.
-If anyone is interested in volunteering to help during an emergency, please contact Dave Chichester, at the above-listed numbers.
+If anyone is interested in volunteering to help during an emergency, please contact George Murphy, at the above-listed number.

 Emergency Operations Center (EOC)